ryanvarley/ExoData/readme.md

     python setup.py install

+You can either download and manage the Open Exoplanet Catalogue yourself or automatically load the latest version from the web each time.

-Now if you want to work with planets you need the exoplanet catalogue.
-Move to the folder on your system where you want to store it and clone the Open Exoplanet Catalogue (this process will create a folder named open-exoplanet-catalogue within your working directory).
+To get your own copy move to the folder on your system where you want to store it and clone the Open Exoplanet Catalogue (this process will create a folder named open-exoplanet-catalogue within your working directory).

     git clone https://github.com/OpenExoplanetCatalogue/open_exoplanet_catalogue.git